 Belle Gunness wanted the American Dream.
 She eventually found it through insurance fraud and killing husbands, children, and anyone in her way.

-Belle Gunness grew up dirt poor in the small Norwegian village of Selbu.
+Belle Gunness grew up dirt poor in the small Norwegian village of Selbu in 1859.
 Like many, she emigrated to the United States in search of the American Dream.
-She found it in Chicago when she discovered a most ingenious way to make money: insurance fraud.
+She found it in Chicago when she discovered a most ingenious way to make money: insurance fraud–with a hefty body count, that is.

 To the outside world, disaster and tragedy struck Gunness an inordinate amount of times.
 Properties she owned mysteriously burned to the ground, while those closest to her tragically started to drop like flies.
 But there was always a silver lining for Gunness in the form of a large insurance payout.